 Atrophic Gastritis

 Many older adults develop a condition called atrophic gastritis, which affects the stomach lining’s ability to produce acid.
-This condition further diminishes B12 absorption from dietary sources.
+This condition further decreases B12 absorption from dietary sources.

 Medications